nnaumenko/metaf/bin/docs/_sources/reference.rst.txt

 			:returns: Expected time of event or empty ``std::optional`` if no expected time of event was specified.

 		.. note:: Trend group can have *either* begin time, end time, timespan with begin and end time *or* expected time of event.

-		.. warning:: The reference to time values are only valid as long as :cpp:class:`TrendGroup` instance exists.
-Once :cpp:class:`TrendGroup` instance is destroyed, the previously acquired references to :cpp:class:`MetafTime` is no longer valid.

 	**Validating**